lsha49/LL_EDU_FORUM_CLASSIFIERS/README.md

 The purpose of this repository is to explore text classification methods in education forum post classification

+We also include here the Stanford forum post dataset: stanfordMOOCForumPostsSet.tar.gz.
+This dataset was originally created and labelled by the Stanford financed by the National Science Foundation to support educational research.
+The dataset can be used for research purpose.

 @todo add EDM paper reference

 #### Introduction